WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 Teton Village also has an 18-basket disc golf course.
 It’s free!
 You can rent discs if you need them.

-History sites
+History Sites

-There are many cabins and historical sites in the park because most of Jackson Hole was settled and privately-owned before it became a National Park.
+There are many cabins and historical sites in the park because most of Jackson Hole was settled and privately owned before it became a National Park.

 The most popular are Mormon Row, Menor’s Ferry (including the Maude Noble Cabin and the Chapel of the Transfiguration), the Murie Ranch, and Cunningham Cabin.

-The best way to understand these as you drive through the park is to download our travel guide which includes audio.
+The best way to understand these as you drive through the park is to download our travel itinerary, which includes audio.
 I (Matt) teach a history class at our local university.
 I love to tell stories that help bring the park to life and put it into context.

 Dude Ranches